-I have a love-hate relationship with the different chat groups I am part of in my WhatsApp world.
+I have a love-hate relationship with the different WhatsApp Group Chats that I am part of in my WhatsApp world.

-Our Telkom line has been down and with it my link to the outside world, I’ve been on edge.. no really it’s all I can get on my mobile.
-I mean what else do we use our phones for.
+When our Telkom line has been down and with it my link to the outside world, I’ve been on edge … no really it’s all I can get on my mobile.
+I mean what else do we use our phones for?
 Calls?
-Pfft
+Pfft!

 In these groups we find people who believe they can say what they want, when they want and how they want.
-This can lead to issues if you think how sense of humours differ and where words and sentences are read in a different tones.
+This can lead to issues if you think how everyone’s sense of humour differs and where words and sentences are read in a different tones.
 The hubster has decided enough was enough, the rants in our neighbourhood chat group were just too much, he was out.